Tj-jm/HSC-dojo/README.md

 **HSC-Dojo** is a Laravel-based online learning platform launched during the early months of the COVID-19 pandemic (2020).
 At a time when physical classrooms were closed, it emerged as **Bangladesh’s first complete digital education system**, enabling students nationwide to continue structured study, practice, and interaction remotely.

-The platform integrated lessons, practice modules, exams, and instructor support into one coherent ecosystem — effectively laying the groundwork for modern successors such as *ScienceMasterBD* and *SageEngine AI*.
+The platform integrated lessons, practice modules, exams, and instructor support into one coherent ecosystem — effectively laying the groundwork for modern successors.

 This repository preserves the **original Laravel 7 codebase** as a historical and technical archive of that landmark development.